Refined Cluster Robust Inference: Inverting a Cram er--Edgeworth Expansion with Clustered Errors

-The second condition makes the characteristic function of $\frac{1}{G}\sum_{g=1}^G\omega_g$ infinitely differentiable and simplifies the proofs.
-We may weaken it to the bounded moment condition up to a certain order by truncating $\omega_g$ (cf., \citealp[p.256]{hall2013bootstrap}; \citealp[p.446]{bhattacharya1978validity}).
-The bounded higher-order moments are crucial for our inference because we estimate the population objects of $\mu_{1,2},\mu_{2,2},\mu_{1,1,1},\mu_{1,1,1,1}$.
-For example, $\mu_{1,1,1,1}$ is the average fourth moment of $\omega_{1g}$.
-In the proof, we use the fourth moment of its estimator and thus require bounded 16th moments.
+The bounded 16th moment assumption is crucial for our inference because we need to estimate the population objects of $\mu_{1,2}$, $\mu_{2,2}$, $\mu_{1,1,1}$, and $\mu_{1,1,1,1}$ in the Cram\'er-Edgeworth expansion with negligible error (formalized in Lemma \ref{assn:assumption_estimated_q2_rate}).
+Note that $\mu_{1,1,1,1}$ is the average fourth moment of $\omega_{1g}$'s and we estimate it by $\hat\mu_{1,1,1,1}$.
+In the proof, we bound the fourth moment of the estimator and thus require bounded 16th moments of $\omega_{1g}$'s.

-In Theorem \ref{thm:theorem1} below, we show the size control for the proposed critical value.
-Note that even if Assumption \ref{assn:assumption_edgeworth_expansion} fails, we can still achieve size control with an asymptotic approximation error of the standard rate $O(G^{-1})$, as long as asymptotic normality holds.
-This point resembles the efficiency gain of the feasible generalized least squares estimation \cite[Section 3.5]{comeron/miller:2026}.